hyperledger/cello/README.md

 Blockchain as a Service!

+Cello is a blockchain provision and operation system.

 **Note:** This is a **read-only mirror** of the formal [Gerrit](https://gerrit.hyperledger.org/r/#/admin/projects/cello) repository, where active development is ongoing.
 Issue tracking is handled in [Jira](https://jira.hyperledger.org/projects/CE/issues/).